Mixaz017/Custom-Krunker-Client/README.md

 I'm also accepting bug reports, suggestions and feedbacks in our Discord.

-## How it Works and Why this Client?
+## Why this Client?
 - This client is meant to be a superior of the official client.
 - Many extra features available.
 You can suggest features you want in the Discord to improve the client as well.

-## Current Features
+## Features
 - Every single features from official client is available ( Resource Swapper, Unlimited FPS, etc. )
-- May improves load time, and better memory managing
 ---
 - Performance
 	- Accurate FPS limiter ( you can still prefer the original FPS limiter by setting this to 0 )